Mayo Clinic Care Network Content

 Reduction

-- Buddy taping.
-If you have a simple fracture in any of your smaller toes, your doctor may tape the injured toe to its neighboring toe.
+• Buddy taping.
+For a simple fracture in any of the smaller toes, taping the injured toe to one next to it might be all that's needed.
 The uninjured toe acts like a splint.
-Always put some gauze or felt in between toes before taping them together to prevent skin irritation.
+Putting gauze or felt between the toes before taping can prevent skin soreness.

-- Wearing a stiff-bottomed shoe.
-Your doctor might prescribe a post-surgical shoe that has a stiff bottom and a soft top that closes with strips of fabric fastener.
-This can prevent your toe from flexing and provide more room to accommodate the swelling.
+• Wearing a stiff-bottomed shoe.
+A care provider might prescribe a post-surgical shoe that has a stiff bottom and a soft top that closes with strips of fabric.
+This can prevent the toe from moving and provide more room for swelling.

-- Casting.
-If the fragments of your broken toe won't stay snugly together, you may need a walking cast.
+• Casting.
+If the pieces of the broken toe won't stay snugly together, a walking cast might help.

 Surgery